abhijeetp94/abhijeetp94/README.md

 ### 🛠 &nbsp;About
 <hr>

-- 💡 &nbsp; A web and computer software developer who is always excited about learning new technologies.
+- 💡 A Software Engineer who is always excited about learning new technologies.
+- 🔭 Currently Working at Salesforce as an AMTS.
-- 🔭 I’m currently pursuing my B.Tech.
+- 🔭 Completed my B.Tech.
 Majors in Computer Science and Engineering from MNNIT Allahabad.
-- 🌱 I’m working to enhance my skills in Data Structures, Algorithms and Object Oriented Programming.
+- 🌱 I’m working to enhance my Data Structures, Algorithms and Object Oriented Programming skills.
 - ✉️ You can reach out to me via email at p.abhijeetp94@gmail.com.
 - ⚡ Fun fact: I'm funny.
 <!--